sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 - You have not muted the event.
 - You have not excluded the event with the “Exclude events” setting.
 - You have not already joined the event in the last 15 minutes.
+- You have not paused fullscreen notification from a [Focus Filter](https://support.apple.com/en-gb/guide/mac-help/mchl613dc43f/mac).

 #### What does the “Hide” button on an event do? {#hide-event}